Shaligram-Dewangan/GPT-2-for-Indic-Languages/README.md

 ## Tokeinzer Training
-Please note that this is an optional step, but for the interested, here is how you can do it:
+Please note that this is an optional step, as I have already provided the [tokenizer](https://github.com/Shaligram-Dewangan/GPT-2-for-Indic-Languages/blob/main/tokenizer/tokenizer.json), but for the interested, here is how you can do it:

 First we will prepare a 1 billion token dataset for training the tokeinzer:
 ```